wp-plugins/captionpix/readme.txt

 == Changelog ==

+= 1.4 = Use imglink=none remove the clickability of the image, remove javascript assist to mobile responsiveness and improve mobile responsive markup, revert to using div rather than span elements, add tooltips in admin page, and replace deprecated screen icon by dash icon on admin pages
 = 1.3.2 = Fix loading of plugin under AJAX
 = 1.3.1 = Fix spurious line in plugin file
 = 1.3 = Mobile Responsive